datamandala/datamandala.github.io/_posts/2016-12-20-Hello-World.md

 I used to blog a lot.
 Mostly about SQL Server.
 This was some time ago when SQL Server performance and database development was key.
 Nowadays I work mostly with data and am trying to focus on data-driven results.
+Here is why: [About Feodor Georgiev](https://datamandala.github.io/about/).